advikanamasivayam/advikanamasivayam.github.io/_portfolio/sevt.md

 tags: [CAD, SolidWorks, FEA, Ansys, Manufacturing]
 display-date: "September 2024 – May 2026"
 ---
-I led our team in the design and fabrication of the roll cage for the MIT Solar Electric Vehicle Team's new car, _Solstice_, to compete at the _2026 Formula Sun Grand Prix_ in Brainerd, MN.
-The roll cage is a TIG-welded steel frame ensuring occupant safety.
+As Roll Cage Lead for the MIT Solar Electric Vehicle Team, I led the design and fabrication of the roll cage for _Solstice_, our multi-occupant solar vehicle competing in the 2026 _Formula Sun Grand Prix_.
+The roll cage is a TIG-welded steel structure designed to protect the occupants while integrating with the vehicle's carbon-fiber composite chassis and surrounding mechanical systems.

 **Roll Cage Design:**
 <div style="display: flex;">